 Every CV should be accompanied by a tailored Covering Letter.
-Check out these guidelines to help create a specific Covering Letter the role you are applying for.
+Check out these guidelines to help create a role- specific Covering Letter for your application.

 It’s only natural to feel nervous before an interview!
-Practice and preparation are key.
+Preparation and practice are key.
 Check out these guidelines for more information to increase your confidence.

 Transitioning from Graduate to Employee for the first time can be both exciting and daunting.
 This guide provides some helpful tips on how to transition successfully.